 I have repeatedly tried to air fry these bacon wrapped chicken thighs at a higher temperature.

 We all preferred the end result of these bacon wrapped chicken thighs when they cooked for a little longer at a lower temperature.
-The bacon didn’t end up with burnt edges and then be noticeably undercooked in other locations.
+The bacon didn’t end up with burnt edges and then was noticeably undercooked in other locations.

 The bottom line is, in our opinion, these bacon wrapped whole chicken thighs are best cooked at 340 degrees as previously stated.
 If you’re in a hurry, you try making yours at the higher temperature.